msb1257/PardhuMERN-Stack-Application/README.md

 > If you are building the image make sure to import the data
 > Check developer tools console log to identify the API calls and errors
 > Check the backend logs if it is connecting to mongo
-## In this LAB-3, we will discuss DevOps and DevSecOps tools:
+## LAB-3: DevOps and DevSecOps tools:

 ### Tools Covered:
 -  Linux